brunorijsman/openssl-qkd/doc/security-in-the-classical-internet.md

 Another method for implementing key agreement is based on the same mathematical principles as asymmetric encryption.

-uses a very special kind of encryption, called asymmetric encryption or more commonly [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
-In this approach, there is a pair of keys: the so-called public key and the so-called private key:

- * When the browser sends traffic to the website, the browser encrypts the traffic with the public key, and the website decrypts the traffic with the private key.

- * In the other direction, when the website sends traffic to the browser, the website encrypts the traffic with the private key, and the browser decrypts the traffic with the public key.

- The public-private key pair has some very special properties:

-  * If you encrypt something with the public key, it can only be decrypted with the private key (and not with the public key).

-  * Vice versa, if you encrypt something with the private key, it can only be decrypted with the public key (and not with the private key).

-  * If you know the public key, it is infeasible for a classical computer to determine the corresponding private key (a quantum computer may be able to do it, but that is not the topic of this challenge).

-Because of these special properties, public-key cryptography solves the key distribution problem.
-A website can simply publish its public key but keep its private key secret (hence the names public and private key):

- * The browser can use the published public key to encrypt traffic that is sent to the website.
-Only the real website will be able to decrypt the traffic because only the real website knows the corresponding private key.

- * The browser can use the published public key to decrypt traffic that is received from the website.
-It can be sure that only the real website could have encrypted the traffic because only the real website knows the corresponding private key.
+The basic idea is very simple to understand:

+ * Let say that S (Sender) and R (Receiver) want to agree on a symmetric key (the so-called session key) to use for a particular high-volume communication session.
+ * S picks a random value as the session key.
+ * S uses R's public key to encrypt the session key using RSA (an asymmetric encryption algorithm).
+ * R uses its own private key to decrypt the session key.
+ * Now S and R have agreed on a session key.

-There are some additional technicalities that allow the browser to verify that a published public key is actually owned by the website that claims to have published it.
-This involves concepts such as [public key certificates](https://en.wikipedia.org/wiki/Public_key_certificate), [Certificate Authorities (CA)](https://en.wikipedia.org/wiki/Certificate_authority), [digital signatures](https://en.wikipedia.org/wiki/Digital_signature) etc. that are beyond the scope of this blog.
+There are some additional technicalities that allow S to verify that the public key is actually owned by R. This involves concepts such as [public key certificates](https://en.wikipedia.org/wiki/Public_key_certificate), [Certificate Authorities (CA)](https://en.wikipedia.org/wiki/Certificate_authority), [digital signatures](https://en.wikipedia.org/wiki/Digital_signature) etc. that are beyond the scope of this report.

-It sounds like public key encryption solves our key distribution problem, and indeed it does.
-Unfortunately, there is another problem: public key encryption is too slow to encrypt large volumes of traffic and still maintain decent throughput.
+This above protocol is known as [RSA Key Transport](https://www.researchgate.net/figure/TLS-key-transport-with-RSA_fig1_234811497), but for various reasons this protocol is now deprecated.

+The actual protocol that is used in the Internet today for key agreement is known as the [Diffie-Hellman protocol](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
+It does not use asymmetric encryption such as RSA directly, but it is based on the same mathematical principles.

 ## The Diffie-Hellman key exchange protocol.